anxiousscripter/12-Weeks-of-Code-Learning/log.md

 # 100 Days of Code - Log

-### Day 1: October 1, 2025
+### Day 1: October 13, 2025

-**Today's Progress:** Started Learning Figma's Interface
+**Today's Progress:** Completed an Hour and Thirty Minutes of HTML

-**Thoughts:** The controls to zoom in/out and pan in different directions is something I still need to get the hang of.
-But understanding the UI itself doesn't seem so difficult.
+**Thoughts:** Watching an hour and 30 minutes worth of lessons was definitely harder than I thought it would be.
+The lessons were pretty much revision excluding links where I learnt about the download attribute and how to link to an email or telephone number.

 **Link to Work:** [Flux-Figma-Build-Tutorial](Link Unavailable)